Master Your Posture & Stop Back Pain with Neutral Spine

 Adjust your pelvis: Your pelvic rotation can go both forward and backward, but it remains neutral when it's not tilted.
 First, explore the protruding bones of the pelvis, called the anterior superior iliac spines (ASIS), and the rear side of the pelvis, called the pubic symphysis (PS).

-Adjust your rib cage: Your rib cage has a cylinder-like shape.
-When people stand upright, they tip their backs and move the bottom of the rib cage closer to the stomach, extending the curve in the lower back to the back spine.
+Adjust your rib cage: It has a cylinder-like shape.
+When people stand upright, they arch their backs and move the bottom of the rib cage closer to the stomach, extending the lower back curve into the upper back.
 They are not great at developing the ligaments and cartilage in this area.

 If your rib cage is tipping back, push the top forward until you're stacked over the front of your pelvis, which further modifies the curve in your lower spine.